Maintaining Timber Floors

-Have mats both inside and outside external doors to trap grit and remove moisture from shoes.
+- Then, ave mats both inside and outside external doors to trap grit and remove moisture from shoes.

-Remove spills immediately and spot-clean the affected area using a floor cleaner and a soft cloth.
+- After that, remove spills immediately and spot-clean the affected area using a floor cleaner and a soft cloth.

-Consider having rugs in high traffic areas.
+- Consider having rugs in high traffic areas.
 These can add to the look of the room also reduce localized wear on the floor.
 Rugs should allow the floor to ‘breath’.

-Install Timber floor guards on the base of furniture legs.
+- Along with that, install timber floor guards on the base of furniture legs.

-Avoid indentations in the floor.
+- Apart from this, avoid indentations in the floor.
 Common causes include stiletto heels and pet claws.
 Shoe heels should be kept in good repair and pet claws trimmed regularly.

-Be aware that allowing the floor finish to wear too far may mean the floor has to be sanded back to bare timber and re-finished.
+- At this time, be aware that allowing the floor finish to wear too far may mean the floor has to be sanded back to bare timber and re-finished.
 It is best to renew the surface by over-coating before this point is reached to avoid unnecessary cost and inconvenience.

-In commercial situation, the use of a buffing machine with a tan pad should be considered in the maintenance program.
+- Finally, in a commercial situation, the use of a buffing machine with a tan pad should be considered in the maintenance program.